 From Calla Cottone, we head on towards the lighthouse at Punta Spadillio.
 The road leading to the lighthouse is said to be of Roman origin.
 Around the lighthouse, we come across several remainders from World War II – a somewhat eerie view.
 To learn all about Pantelleria’s origin and history we visit the Vulcanic Museum near the lighthouse.

-Laghetto Delle Ondine
+Arriving at Laghetto Delle Ondine

 After some more hiking, we finally reach the Laghetto Delle Ondine.
 While we did not come across a living soul during most of our hike, there were a few other people at the Laghetto.
 But, after a while, we have the lake to ourselves.